 Every learner will have to carry out either a dissertation or prepare an audio/audio-visual programme in the fourth semester.
-In case of project report, a learner will have to choose a specific topic related to any form of mass communication/journalism/public relations/ advertising/media etc. and prepare a comprehensive project report after doing an in-depth study of the topic.
-The topics will be decided in consultation with recognized Course Counsellors or media scholars, researchers or media professionals.
+In case of project report, a learner will have to choose a specific topic related to any form of mass communication / journalism/public relations/ advertising/media etc. and prepare a comprehensive project report after doing an in-depth study of the topic.
+The topics will be decided in consultation with recognized Course Counsellors or media scholars, researcher or media professionals.
 For doing the project work, a project guideline has been provided in the University website: www.kkhsou.in.
-As far as the audio/audio-visual production is concerned, the learner will have to prepare an audio (for example, radio drama) or audio-visual clip on any area of communication/media along with a script.
+As far as the audio/audio-visual production is concerned, the learner will have to prepare an audio (for eg -radio drama) or audio-visual clip on any area of communication/media along with a script.
 The audio clip can be submitted in AVI, MP3 or in WAV format.
 Audio-visual files can be submitted in MPEG, MP4, m4v, DAT or VOB formats.

-Detailed syllabi of the courses have been attached in Annexure I of this report.
+Detailed syllabi of the courses have been attachedin Annexure I of this report.

-1.5.8 Duration of the programme: The M.A programme in Journalism and Mass Communication has four semesters and is of minimum 2 years.
-However, the maximum duration of the programme is 6 years as stated below:
+1.6.9 Duration of the programme: The M.A programme in Journalism and Mass Communication has four semesters and is of minimum 2 years.
+However, the maximum duration of the programme is 4 years, as per the latest UGC regulation, as stated below:

-➤ Minimum Duration : 4 semesters (2 years).
+Minimum Duration : 4 semesters (2 years).

-Maximum Duration : 6 years.
+Maximum Duration : 4 years.

-In case, a learner is not able to qualify a course in the first attempt, he/she shall have to qualify in the particular course within the next four attempts, subject to maximum duration of the study.
+In case, a learner is not able to qualify a course in its first attempt, he/she shall have to qualify in the particular course within the next attempts, subject to maximum duration of the study.

-- 1.5.9 Faculty and support staff requirement: The University currently has 1 full time faculty member in the Department of Journalism and Mass Communication, viz., one Assistant Professor.
+1.6.10 Faculty and support staff requirement: The University currently has 2 full time faculty members viz., two Assistant Professors in the Discipline of Mass Communication under the School of Journalism and Mass Communication.
+Moreover, the University has advertised a post of Professor in Mass Communication, who would also act as the Director of the School of Journalism and Mass Communication (A copy of the advertisement is placed at Annexure II).
+The Dean (Academic) of KKHSOU is presently the Director in-charge of the School (A copy of the Notification is placed at Annexure III).
 The resources are mobilized from other Universities in the region as far as writing of self learning materials are concerned.
 The required support services are extended by KKHSOU.
-For the purpose of editing of audio/audio-visual materials, services are provided by the Multimedia section of the university which have one production assistant and two editors (for editing the audio/audio- visual study materials). - 1.5.10 Instructional Delivery Mechanism: The Self Learning Materials have been prepared keeping in view of the above definition of instructional design.
-Particular attention has been given so that the basic three domains of knowledge, viz., behavioural domain, cognitive domain, and constructive domain can be addressed.
-A few examples have been mentioned in the following table.
+For the purpose of editing of audio/audio-visual materials, services are provided by the Multimedia section of the university which have one production assistant and two editors (for editing the audio/audio-visual study materials).

+1.6.11 Instructional Delivery Mechanism: